 If you are interested in finding out more about the Royal Institution of Chartered Surveyors (RICS), they have produced this short video highlighting their recent work.

 Modules are divided into three streams: Property, Land Use and Development and Business.
-You will learn through lectures, smaller group tutorials, visiting lecturers from industry, practical sessions, study visits and real-life case studies as well as completing a Research Project in a subject area of specific interest.
-The course is also flexible and it is possible to transfer on to the Rural Land Management degree at the end of the first year, and occasionally, at the end of the second year.
+You will learn through lectures, smaller group tutorials, visiting lecturers from professional practice, practical sessions, study visits and real-life case studies as well as completing a Research Project in a subject area of specific interest.

 A part-time or distance learning route to study is available.